Harald-U/docker-101/workshop/lab5.md

 By understanding a little bit about how images are structured, we can build images faster and ship fewer changes.
 Multi-stage builds help us reduce overall image size and increase final container security by separating build-time dependencies from runtime dependencies.

-**Congratulations!** This concludes the workshop!
-You may want to have a looks at the last topic:

 ---